NuclearHazard Fission Kit Hardware Setup

 The default passwords are on the RotorHazard Usage page.

-Alternative Software Setup
+Alternative Software Setup (Method 2/2)

-If you’d rather download a large pre-made OS image and flash it to the SD card, follow the instructions here.
+If you’d rather download a pre-made OS image and flash it to the SD card, follow the instructions here.

 Extra Instructions (if needed)